StaticallyTypedRice/Ubuntu-Multipartition-Encrypted/1 - Separate home partition.md

 # Create a separate home partition

-Use a partition tool to create an ext4 partition on your drive of choice
+Use a partition tool to create an ext4 partition on your drive of choice.

 Log into root: